fivance/WinFix/README.md

 8. Experimental services disable tweaks (dont use if you dont know what you're doing)
 9. Exit

-most of the scripts are from @fr33thyfr33thy, @zoicware - amazing guys Some are made by me
+most of the scripts are from @fr33thyfr33thy, @zoicware - amazing guys and some I made myself

 ------------------------------------------

-Instructions:
-1. Update Windows
-2. Run script

-Can alos be run (in Powershell admin) by:
+Can also be run by running this command in Admin p$ window
 ```iwr https://raw.githubusercontent.com/fivance/WinOpt/main/WinFix.ps1 | iex```